RJain047/Library-management-system/README.md

 # Library-management-system
-Languages used Python -Flask and MSQL
+Info-
+App.py contains the python code.
-The application connects with Mysql database which is created using librarydatabase.sql. app.py contains the python code .
-Post executing the code the site is available at localhost ip address 127.0.0.1.
+The application connects with Mysql database which is created using librarydatabase.sql.
+Post executing the code the site is available at localhost ip address 127.0.0.1

-Functionalities performed are as follows -

 A.	Select – the search form performs the function of selecting available books in the inventory.
 The form allows the user to enter a book name or author name or all for searching for all available books in the inventory.
 Use http://127.0.0.1:5000/search to explore this functionality.